20avgust17/Sidis_Group/README.md

 4. Write tests for the endpoints.
 5. Extend swager documentation and add custom error output.
 6. Possibly a departure from the pydrive library

+In case of any problems with the access token, please contact me via hr.
+Good luck